faroos3/PellioRPI/Spring2018MeetingMinutes.md

 3/08/2018
 Logan met up with Osama, Osama helped logan revise his code and helped error check.
 Logan also informed Osama that he read up on a Meta Anaylsis stating that there isn't really a clear way to measure stress reliably and scientifically, so that sucks.
 Guess Logan will read more papers about stress he guesses.

+3/20/2018
+All in attendance
+Apparently Logan is very bad at version control and management so Logan and Kelly spent some time combining both of our versions.
+It was tedious and saddening.
+Difu Joined the Group.
+Osama helped Difu set up the nesessary stuff